FAQ

 Results 1 - 10 of 14

 You’ve come to the right place to get answers to your diabetes questions.
-Please browser through our FAQ library, and if you don’t see your question on this page; please submit your question to the Parkland Hospital team.
+Please browser through our FAQ library.

 • Am I going to live a shorter life now that I have been diagnosed with Type 2 Diabetes?